 6 School Principal Job Interview Questions and Answers

-What do you consider a school principal’s biggest pressure?
+What do you consider a school principal’s most significant pressure?

 Part of the role of a school administrator is to be an example for students and employees.
 How do you feel about this role?